 Gilligan Road Complete Streets Enhancements Public Hearing Materials

-The Town Board is scheduled on June 9, 2021 to hold a public hearing to receive public comment on the draft Gilligan Road Complete Streets Enhancements Feasibility Study.
+At their November 17, 2021 meeting, the Town Board is expected to schedule a public hearing to receive public comment on the final draft Gilligan Road Complete Streets Enhancements Feasibility Study.
+The hearing will be December 15, 2021 at 6pm.
+(The November 10, 2021 hearing was postponed.)
 The following project materials are available for download below:

 Lakeshore Drive One-Way Transformation Public Hearing Materials